WERN

-WERN (88.7 FM) is a non-commercial public radio station in Madison, Wisconsin.
-It is part of Wisconsin Public Radio (WPR), and is the flagship of WPR's News Network along with AM sister station WHA.
+WERN (88.7 FM) is a non-commercial radio station licensed to Madison, Wisconsin, United States, and serving the Madison metropolitan area.
+It is part of Wisconsin Public Radio (WPR) and the co-flagship of WPR's News Network alongside WHA.
 The studios are on the campus of the University of Wisconsin in Vilas Communication Hall, 821 University Avenue in Madison.

-WERN is a Class B FM station, with an effective radiated power (ERP) of 20,500 watts.
-The transmitter and antenna are located at the Madison Community Tower, located adjacent to South Pleasant View Road on Madison's southwest side in the Junction Ridge neighborhood.
-The tower is shared with WHA-TV, both of the WPR Music translators serving the Madison area, WIBA-FM, and many other broadcast and land mobile radio services.
-WERN broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries the WPR Music network and feeds FM translators W213CE at 90.5 MHz and W300BM at 107.9.
+The transmitter is located at the Madison Community Tower, located adjacent to South Pleasant View Road on Madison's southwest side in the Junction Ridge neighborhood.
+WERN broadcasts using HD Radio technology; its HD-2 digital subchannel carries the WPR Music network and feeds FM translators W213CE (90.5 FM) and W300BM (107.9 FM).